-- 13. In the first list Urbandale released, LGBTQ+ themes or characters was the only reason given for removing a lot of books, including books that were important to me growing up.
+- 11. In the first list Urbandale released, LGBTQ+ themes or characters was the only reason given for removing a lot of books, including books that were important to me growing up.
+I know they've said they are changing it, but a lot of the books that are still being banned are books with LGBTQ+ themes and characters.
 LGBTQ+ people are not inappropriate.
 It's degrading that people, including our government, think that me and my friends are too inappropriate to even be in the school.
 It makes me feel like I should be ashamed of who I am.
 And, like I said before, one of the things I looked for when I was discovering my identity was representation in books.
 I'm worried about those kids that won't have that opportunity anymore, because they don't have supporting parents, or don't have money for books, and now they can't get them at school, either.
-Just seeing books with LGBTQ+ representation on the shelves is important to me and I know it is to other kids growing up, too. - Name, by Andre Aciman, or The Color Purple, by Alice Walker.
+Just seeing books with LGBTQ+ representation on the shelves is important to me and I know it is to other kids growing up, too. - 12.
+There are things on the list of banned books I'd like to read like Call Me By Your Name, by Andre Aciman, or The Color Purple, by Alice Walker.
 If they weren't banned, I'd check them out from school.
 I think some of the books on the list are even recommended reading before college.
 The list will definitely alter our curriculum, and I'm worried that I am going to miss out on books other kids from other schools are reading and talking about in class.
-Now I have to find and buy these books myself, and I don't get to work through them with other students. - 15.
+Now I have to find and buy these books myself, and I don't get to work through them with other students. - 13.
 I have a few friends that are not out to their parents.
 There is a possibility that they could be outed to their parents that are not supportive and could be kicked out or worse.
 I don't know what would happen if they got outed and that's what's so scary about it.
-With my teachers it doesn't let us have an authentic relationship that I've had with other teachers before the law.
+With my teachers it doesn't let us have a proper relationship that I've had with other teachers before the law.
 I would love to be able to connect with them in a way I'm passionate about but I am unable to with the risk of them getting fired.

-Case 4:23-cv-00474-SHL-SBJ Document 115-2 Filed 10/19/24 Page 6 of 6
+Case 4:23-cv-00474-SHL-SBJ Document 2-2 Filed 11/28/23 Page 8 of 8